H. J. C. Kulasingha: Pasir Panjang Rural District Committee and the Singapore Rural Board (1948 – 1959)

 In January 1954, Kulasingha was elected the Rural Board's representative on the Board of the Singapore Improvement Trust.
 He was also appointed a visitor to the St John's Island Quarantine Station for the year.
 By May, construction on a community centre on 15 acres of land at the junction of Pasir Panjang Road and Buona Vista Road had begun.
 The Singapore Free Press then credited various improvements in the area, including the community centre, to Kulasingha.
 In June, following the publication of the Rendel Constitutional Committee report, he initiated a motion to ensure that unexpended money given out as part of government grants would not be returned and instead remain with the board for the funding of projects in rural areas.
 By then, the Rural Board had been merged with the City Council of Singapore.
 The motion was defeated with 14 votes to 2.
 He officially opened the Pasir Panjang Post Office on 1 July.
 In December, the Singapore Standard reported that Kulasingha had been successfully in convincing the government to grant five scholarships to children living on islands off the coast of Singapore, to be selected by the Election Department.
 In February 1955, he founded a boys' club housed in a building in Pasir Panjang Park, serving as its honorary patron.
 He was conferred the OBE in June for his contributions to rural areas.
 In August, Kulasingha urged the government to impose a heavy tax on gambling machines and pinball tables to counter what he described as a "growing menace to the younger generation of this Colony."
 Aster Gunasekera of the Singapore Standard reported that the leaders of various local youth organisations had supported Kulasingha's proposal, though Tom Pearson Cromwell, the director of the Social Welfare Department, called it "paradoxical" and instead suggested providing more support for youth organisations for more recreational facilities for youths.
-The following month, he initiated a motion for the government to ban or controll pinball tables which received unanimous support from the Rural Board.
+The following month, he initiated a motion for the government to ban or control pinball tables which received unanimous support from the Rural Board.

 On 17 October 1956, the Buona Vista Park and the Buona Vista Community Centre, located on the former location of Pasir Panjang Park, were officially opened after the army had finally agreed to derequisition the land in 1953.
 Kulasingha was elected the community centre's president in February of the following year.
 In October 1958, Kulasingha was appointed to a special committee of the Singapore Improvement Trust which was to inquire into the system by which the organisation allocated flats.
 He had left the Rural Board by February 1960.